Cannabidiol — better known as CBD — is a widely popular compound derived from the cannabis plant.

 What’s more, CBD may also help treat symptoms of depression.

-Summary CBD is a marijuana compound shown to have beneficial effects on health, including pain relief and reduced inflammation.
+Summary CBD is a cannabis compound shown to have beneficial effects on health, including pain relief and reduced inflammation.
 Still, research is ongoing, and CBD’s full effects are undetermined.

 CBD has been purported to improve other aspects of health, including weight loss.
 A few of its potential effects are outlined below.